xiaohan-sun/Casual-Inference-Research-Project/README.md

 ## Topic

-Effect of COVID-19 on e-commerce market In the U.S.
+Effect of COVID-19 on retail market In the U.S.

-## Object

-Motor vehicle and parts

-Furniture and home furnishings

-Electronics and appliance

-Building mat. and garden equip. and supplies

-Food and beverage

-Health and personal care

-Clothing and clothing access

-Sporting goods, hobby, musical instrument, and book

 ## Method